FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 - Dress and tone it down

 Let’s be honest and just admit that what you wear is going to cause some assumptions to be made about you and attract some degree of attention.
-If you are wearing top brands and newer clothes, jewelry, walking around with a $500 phone in your hand and a chic haircut it is going to make it look like you are flush with wealth.
 During civil unrest looking a bit grungier than usual and ditching any flash and bling is going to be to your benefit.
 Now is the time to get out that old flannel and distressed jeans and save the designer fashion for better times.
 This goes for everyone in your family too.
 Showing too much skin, wearing bright colors, or anything that attracts a lot of attention should be considered off limits.

 - Be careful who you trust and let in

 We all like to think we really know people but hard times can bring out the worst in someone.
 This means you should carefully evaluate who you let within in your home or around your family during said hard times.
 Try to look outside the box.
 It can be hard to admit that someone you kind of like is not be trusted during an event but your safety and well being can depend on it.

 Social media can be great for staying in touch with friends and family but posting every little thing during hard times is not going to help.
 Try to keep kids and teens off of it too.
 Letting too much info slip out is easier than you or they might think.
 This goes along with keeping your lips sealed but any more social media is where so many people air out their feelings and situations and not everyone may use that in the best way.
 During a long period of social unrest, you are probably going to go back and forth from your house and other locations and you don’t need to let others know when you are going to be gone.

 - Have a lawyer in mind to call if necessary